 Choosing Your Destination

 If there's anything on which you need a solid consensus, this is it.
-No matter what plans you make, precautions you take or tolerance you fake, if your trip takes you to the beach and your companion hates the ocean, or to the desert and your companion hates the heat, you're probably doomed.
+No matter what plans you make, precautions you take or tolerance you fake, if your trip takes you to the beach and your companion hates the ocean, you're probably doomed.

 Make sure that both parties are involved in the decision-making process.Try to pick a destination that you'll both love or that has enough activities that no one gets bored.
-Former IndependentTraveler.com editor Carrie Calzaretta recently took a honeymoon cruise, and emphatically endorses this advice.
+Former IndependentTraveler.com editor Carrie Calzaretta emphatically endorses this advice:

-"Although both of us were more than apprehensive about the idea of spending a week on a cruise ship for our honeymoon (crammed into a tiny cabin, dining with talkative strangers), we both knew there was no better way to see French Polynesia," Calzaretta relates.
+"Although [my husband and I] were more than apprehensive about the idea of spending a week on a cruise ship for our honeymoon (crammed into a tiny cabin, dining with talkative strangers), we both knew there was no better way to see French Polynesia," Calzaretta says.
 "So on day one, armed with our shore excursion sheets, we proceeded to pick out three activities a day, every day, for the duration of the trip.
 Horseback riding, scuba diving, safaris, you name it.
 For the most part we went together, but there were days when one went to the woods, the other to the shore.

 "That time spent away from each other actually brought us closer together; back at the ship we sat on the deck for hours and caught each other up on the events of the day."

 Just because you are gung-ho to take a walking tour of every pub mentioned in James Joyce's "Ulysses" doesn't mean your traveling partner is up for the same.
 An important time to check each other's energy levels is right at the beginning of your trip; did one of you just come off a particularly tough stretch at work?
 Is one of you looking forward to a leisurely pace, the other ready to see all of Europe on $25 in 24 hours?